Finding Lasting Happiness and Peace

 Many times, it is the pain that comes from loss that paves the way to a spiritual awakening.
 It is when we experience loss and pain that we turn to a higher Power to help us.
 Many times, we turn to God only when we need help.
 We may begin to wonder if there is God, if we have a soul, what happens to us when we die, and why we are here.
 These questions are the first step on our way to eternal happiness.

 God is an ocean of happiness and bliss.
 God is all love, all joy, all Light.
 That same love, Light, and joy is found in our soul.
 Thus, if we can experience our soul, we can experience this love, Light and joy, which is eternal.
 This happens through the process of meditation, wherein we identify with our true nature, our soul.
 Once we are conscious of ourselves as soul, we can then see and hear through the soul.
 We become aware of an inner Stream or Current of Light and Sound within us.
 We are then connected to a steady stream of bliss and love at all times.

-While the pleasures of this earth are transitory and lasting, the bliss in the soul, in the Light and Sound Current, and in God, is lasting.
+While the pleasures of this earth are transitory, the bliss in the soul, in the Light and Sound Current, and in God, is lasting.
 We find a continual source of spiritual bliss and happiness within us through meditation.
 As we meditate, we start to realize that we are more than the body.
 We find that our soul has an existence separate from the body.
 We find that we are eternal.
 Knowing that we do not die, but that we go on to eternal lands of joy provides us with everlasting happiness.